MarcusE1W/east-pear-syntax/README.md

 The idea is to have, together with the UI theme a GUI that is easily readable on a notebook in many light conditions.

 The syntax theme is based on the [One Dark](https://atom.io/themes/one-dark-syntax) syntax.
-It has and the same additional highlight support for:
+It has the same additional highlight support for:
 -  C,
 -  Cpp,
 -  C#,